 - The ovaries lose their ability to release eggs.

-- There are lesser number of eggs available.
+- There is a lesser number of eggs available.

 - The health of the eggs is compromised.

-- The chances of having other health conditions at this age is higher.
+- The chances of having other health conditions at this age are higher.

 Tips to Improve your Chances of Getting Pregnant